Antibiotic or retinoid creams, gels and lotions, plus antibiotic tablets to treat acne.

 - Duac – antibiotic with peeling agent (benzoyl peroxide)

-Antibiotic tablets (Lymecycline) can be taken whilst using Differin, Isotrex and Epiduo, but should NOT be taken whilst using Zineryt, Dalacin T and Duac (topical antibiotics).
+Antibiotic tablets (Lymecycline) can be taken whilst using topical Differin, Isotrex, and Epiduo, but should NOT be taken whilst using Zineryt or Duac (topical antibiotics).

 After the consultation you can choose your order option, although it is not possible to order more than one item per consultation.
 This is for medical reasons.